Frequently Asked Questions

 My child is currently at camp in Boscobel and I want to see how they are doing.
 Can I talk to them?

 Our experience has taught us that it is best for your child’s overall experience to be fully immersed in camp life and therefore we do not allow telephone communication between campers and parents except in extreme emergencies.
 We will provide your child with writing materials/stamps and encourage them to write home as often as they like.
-You may call our office staff at: 608-872-2392 as often as you like to receive a report on how your child is doing while at camp.
+You may call our office staff at 608-872-2392 to receive a report on how your child is doing while at camp - we commit to returning your call within 24 hours.
 You may also send mail to your child at: 40526 Hoover Hollow Road Boscobel, WI 53805 or send emails to your child to firstname.lastname@example.org.

 How does a school become a partner?